tansengming/eliza-rb/README.md

 ## Approach

-ELIZA works by matching keywords and using those keywords to form replies by a rules based system.
+ELIZA works by matching keywords and using those keywords to form replies with [a bunch of rules](blob/master/lib/data/data.yml):

 Let's say `forget` is a keyword with decomposition and reassembly rules that look like this: